| Garmin Tips, Hints, Explanations, or Whatnot...... |

 Transfering a track log that is longer than will fit from a computer to one of the "save track log storage areas" will result in it being truncated.
 In this case the track log is not processed to reduce the number of points.

-is placed in the comment field.
-For most models the comment field
+creation is placed in the comment field.
+For most models the

-holds 16 characters.
-It is 50 characters long in
+comment field holds 16 characters.
+It is 50 characters long

 The eTrex line does not have the comment field that most other Garmin receivers have, so if you want a date/time stamp on your waypoints, don't get a receiver in the eTrex series.